Amar033/Miniproj_s5/README.md

 # MiniProject

 A new Flutter project.
-The task at hand is to create a music player that recognizes your emotion and then suggests a song for you.
+<br>The task at hand is to create a music player that recognizes your emotion and then suggests a song for you.
-All other abilities of a music player should be included in the app.
+<br>All other abilities of a music player should be included in the app.

 ## Getting Started